sambelltacq/HTSCOPE/README.md

 * Data source @@todo .. what happens a/ at the get go when there is no data, b/ when the data file is rubbed out on a new capture.
 Currently, our best move is to force an IOC restart..
 * use StreamDevice to monitor the output from ht_stream and keep a status PV up to date.0

+* We have a bootstrap problem: IOC won't run until we have one data set.
+So we need to make the device support open/mmap file on demand (and close it on a file delete on new run).

+* making /mnt/ writable: Peter hacked as follows: works for folks who follow instructions to create user "dt100"

+--- a/scripts/mount-ramdisk
++++ b/scripts/mount-ramdisk
+@@ -1,2 +1,4 @@
+ mount -t ramfs dram /mnt
++sudo chown -R dt100.dt100 /mnt
++

+* aborting the stream can crash the box - probably best to suppress abort once data is flowing (the shot is only 10s after all)